spring/spring-website/wwwroot/wordpress/wp-content/plugins/ml-slider/readme.txt

 Features:

+* Create unlimited fully featured image slideshows
-* Easy to use **AJAX** powered administration panel
+* Simple, easy to use interface
+* Choose from 4 slideshow types
+* Live admin preview
-* Built in Widget and Shortcode
+* Built in Widget and Shortcode to easily embed your slideshows into Posts, Pages & Templates
-* Add unlimited slideshows and slides
-* Change settings per slideshow *(speed, theme, hover pause, width, height, easing etc)*
+* Configure each slideshow individually *(speed, theme, hover pause, width, height, easing etc)*
-* Fully integrated with the new WordPress 3.5 media manager
+* Fully integrated with the new style WordPress Media Manager
-* Add captions and URLs to slides
+* Add captions (html supported) and URLs to slides
-* Captions support HTML
-* Drag and drop slide reordering
+* Drag and drop reordering
+* Intelligent image cropping
+* Fully localised
+* Multi Site compatible
 * Lightweight - only the minimum JavaScript/CSS is outputted to your page
-* Intelligent image cropping (Smart Crop)
+* Minimal upgrade nags(!)
+* Lots more!

+Want More?
+Get the **Meta Slider Pro** addon pack to add support for:

+* YouTube & Vimeo slides
+* HTML slides
+* Layer slides with CSS3 animations
+* Dynamic Post Feed/Featured Image Slides (content slider)
-* Fully localised
+* Custom Themes
+* Thumbnail Navigation (new!)

 Meta Slider has been translated into the following languages:

 * French (thanks to fb-graphiklab)
 * Spanish (thanks to eltipografico)
+* Polish (thanks to gordon34)
+* Chinese (thanks to 断青丝)

 Read more and thanks to: